vraj004/finite_elasticity_uniaxial/README.rst

 Template OpenCMISS example
 ==========================

 This repository is intended to serve as a guide for setting up an OpenCMISS example.
+Consider looking at the branches in this repository for guidance on how different aspects not shown here can be added to an example.
+It is expected that the `barebones <https://github.com/OpenCMISS-Examples/template_example/tree/barebones>`_ branch will provide the best starting point for new examples.

+.. contents:: **Contents**
+   :backlinks: entry

 The `master <https://github.com/OpenCMISS-Examples/template_example/tree/master>`_ branch is an over annotated example structure for a standard example for a bare bones example structure try the `barebones <https://github.com/OpenCMISS-Examples/template_example/tree/barebones>`_ branch of this repository.
 Other branches that may be of interest are the `input_arguments <https://github.com/OpenCMISS-Examples/template_example/tree/input_arguments>`_ branch, `input_files <https://github.com/OpenCMISS-Examples/template_example/tree/input_files>`_ branch, `stdout <https://github.com/OpenCMISS-Examples/template_example/tree/stdout>`_ branch, and the `python <https://github.com/OpenCMISS-Examples/template_example/tree/python>`_ branch.

-.. contents:: **Contents**
-   :backlinks: entry

 **Branches**